-Friday Halaqah are held at the Masjid with a series of Islamic lectures teaching the community Tafseer, Ahadith and advice on how to raise children according to Islam in our society.
-Additional Halaqah are held for the sisters and for the youth.
+Friday Halaqah is held at the Masjid with a series of Islamic lectures teaching the community Tafseer, Ahadith, and advice on how to raise children according to Islam in our society.
+Additional Halaqah is held for the sisters and for the youth.

 A Monthly potluck gives the community an opportunity to socialize and taste many different cuisines.
 Monthly guest scholar broadens community’s Islamic Knowledge by their experienced lectures.

 NAMCC also offers basic services like marriage (nikkah), family counseling services, sadaqah (charity) and zakat services helping over 100 needy families and individuals each year, funeral services, and accommodations for Ramadan, where we serve iftar 7 days a week, perform Taraweeh prayers, offer Itika’af, Eid prayers and Eid picnics.